 3And every man went to be registered in his own city.

-4Joseph also went up from Nazareth, a city of Galilee, to Judea, to the city of David, which is called Bethlehem; because he was of the house and family of David;
+4Joseph also went up from Nazareth, a city of Galilee, to Judah, to the city of David, which is called Bethlehem; because he was of the house and family of David;

-5with his bride Mary, while she was pregnant, that they might be registered there.
+5with his bride Miriam, while she was pregnant, that they might be registered there.

 6And it came to pass while they were there, that her days to be delivered were fulfilled.